 Make sure to reserve your tour through Visitor Services.

-Need a convenient café right in the engineering quad?
 Looking for a place to stay, or to grab lunch?
 Or maybe a nearby wireless hot spot?
 Find out what to see and where to go — both on and off campus — at the UC Berkeley Visitor Services website, or check out the Visit Berkeley gateway site.